marado/yarn.social/about.md

 * Driving user engagement
 * Collecting user data and metadata
 * Selling that data to advertisers
-* Show users targeted advertising
+* Showing users targeted advertising

-Most folks are okay with this, many don't understand the impact this has on their lives and the cost to the user of things we consume in our everyday lives.
+Most folks are okay with this, many don't understand the impact this has on their lives and the cost to consumers in our everyday lives.

-> if something is free, you are the product
+> If something is free, you are the product

 There are a few side effects to platforms such as the ones mentioned above and as you're probably using one right now, here is what you should know:

 * Privacy is non-existent and these companies know more about you than you know about yourself, your family and your friends.
-* Data breaches happen all the data, data is leaked, bad actors/hackers can access your photos, your messages, your private lives
+* Data breaches happen all the time, data is leaked, bad actors/hackers can access your photos, your messages, your private lives
 * What users see is manipulated all the time often to drive up engagement and drive up advertising revenue

 This is why decentralised social media is so important and even more so today than ever before.
-If you have something to say, an opinion to share, an article you want to publish, photos or videos to share, why should your data privacy, security be up for sale?
+If you have something to say, an opinion to share, an article you want to publish, photos or videos to share, why should your data privacy and security be up for sale?

 With Yarn.social it isn't!
 We believe in an open, honest and transparent social media experience.
-Yarn.social is composed of a very simple specification and set of protocols that are themselves based on Standard Web Technologies that anyone can implement.
+Yarn.social is made up of a very simple specification and a set of protocols that are themselves based on Standard Web Technologies that anyone can implement and participate in.

 ## Our Rules

 The Yarn.social platform, its software components, specifications and ecosystem has a few simple rules:

 * We do not collect or store any personal identifiable information (PII)
-* We do not track any user behaviour, user data or metadata whatsoever
+* We do not track any user behaviour, user data or metadata whatsoever (Analytics)
-* We do not serve ads at all
+* We do not serve ads at all (Advertising)
-* Your data is your own, delete any time, take your data with you
+* Your data is your own, delete any time, take your data with you (Privacy)

 ## Our Vision